NicolauSoleCoves/Pre-Freeze-Capacitance-Detection-System/README.md

 # 🧊 Detection System for Preventing Tissue Damage in Cryotherapy
 ### 📍 Bachelor’s Thesis – UPC-EEBE (Universitat Politècnica de Catalunya – Escola d’Enginyeria de Barcelona Est)

-This repository contains the experimental datasets, signal analysis scripts, and result visualizations developed for the Bachelor's Thesis **"Detection System for Preventing Tissue Damage in Cryotherapy through Temperature and Capacitance Monitoring"**.
+This repository contains the experimental datasets, signal analysis scripts, and result visualizations developed for the Bachelor's Thesis **"Detection System for Preventing Tissue Damage in Cryotherapy through Temperature and Capacitance Monitoring"** - UPC/EEBE.

 The system was designed and validated to detect the onset of freezing in biological tissues during cryotherapy, using a combination of temperature and capacitive sensing.